 f stands for the frequency in MHz

 The formula for the Physical length of an antenna

 Here ϱ stands for the physical length of an antenna

 The graphical presentation of the radiation pattern of the antenna is known as Lobe.
 There are two types of lobes.

 Main Lobe or Major Lobe

-The graphical presentation of the radiation of antenna is direction of maximum radiation power is called the main lobe or major lobe.
+The graphical presentation of the radiation of the antenna is the direction of maximum radiation power is called the main lobe or major lobe.

 Side Lobe or Minor Lobe

-Beside the maximum radiated power from the antenna there is a small amount of energy which radiated from the other directions of the antenna.
-As the radiated energy is less with respect to the maximum radiated energy, therefore the lobe which forms due to this energy is known as minor or side lobe.
+Besides the maximum radiated power from the antenna, there is a small amount of energy that radiated from the other directions of the antenna.
+As the radiated energy is less with respect to the maximum radiated energy, therefore the lobe which forms due to this energy is known as the minor or side lobe.